Can I feed my dog rice and chicken every day? – What should dogs eat?

 Comparing two different dog foods side by side, they may contain the same about of protein but the source of the protein is vastly difference when it comes to your pet digesting it.

-Happy dogAnother thing to consider when looking at your dog’s food is how old your dog is.
+Happy dogAnother thing to consider when looking at your dog foods is how old your dog is.
 Every dog needs a different level of things in different stages of their lives.

-The younger the dog is, the more often they need to consume.
-By the sixth month mark, the need for food in dogs had decreased because they had reached about 75% of their growth stage.
+The younger the dog is the more often they need to consume.
+By the sixth month mark the need for food in dogs has decreased because they have reached about 75% of their growth stage.

 The food you feed your puppy at a young age is very important because of how rapidly they grow.
 Feeding them the wrong food can cause health issues down the road.